andrecavalcante/prostate_segmentation/README.md

-# Prostate segmentation in magnetic resonance using Unet
+# World model for prostate segmentation in magnetic resonance

 # Results